mbeddr/mps-platform-docs/src/doc/docs/aspects/dataflow.md

 !!! question "Where can you find good examples to understand how dataflow works?"

-    Have a look at the data flow builders of `jetbrains.mps.baselanguage`.
+    Have a look at the data flow builders of ^^jetbrains.mps.baselanguage^^.
 You can also search for usages of
     {{ mps_url("@mps.DataFlowBuilderDeclaration") }} in general.